stanislavfort/stanislavfort.github.io/_posts/ML/2021-01-12-OpenAI_CLIP_adversarial_examples.md

+---
+title: "Adversarial examples for the OpenAI CLIP in its zero-shot classification regime and their semantic generalization"
+---
+It turns out that adversarial examples are very easy to find (<100 gradient steps typically) for the [OpenAI CLIP](https://openai.com/blog/clip/) model in the zero-shot classification regime.
+Those adversarial examples generalize to semantically related text descriptions of the adversarial class.

 # Adversarial examples for the OpenAI CLIP in its zero-shot classification regime and their semantic generalization

 ## Stanislav Fort ([Twitter](https://twitter.com/stanislavfort) and [GitHub](https://github.com/stanislavfort))